-Marsha Linehan and Dialectical Behavioral Therapy
+Marsha Linehan: Dialectical Behavioral Therapy

 One of the more modern pioneers in behavior is Dr. Marsha Linehan, a psychologist who created a behavioral solution based on Buddhism and mindful thought called dialectical behavior therapy (DBT).
 Since its creation, DBT has been a spreading therapy technique used to treat mental health conditions and symptoms.
 Also, dialectical therapy can assist with issues such as borderline personality disorder and self-harm.
 Institutions like Behavioral Tech LLC train thousands of therapists worldwide to administer it.
-Understanding the development behind this type of therapy may help individuals further comprehend how this therapy modality functions.
+Understanding the development behind dialectical behavioral therapy may help individuals further comprehend how this therapy modality functions.

 Marsha Linehan was born in 1943 in Tulsa, Oklahoma.
 As one of the middle children of six, she grew up surrounded by successful role models.
 She admits to having felt inadequate in comparison, but her family didn't start to see concerning symptoms until high school when she would spend much of her time in bed with headaches.
 Dr. Marsha Linehan was diagnosed with schizophrenia as a teen.
 She was treated with inpatient therapy at the Institute of Living in Connecticut for her mental health symptoms.